M1F1/M1F1.github.io/_posts/2024-07-20-KeePassXC-Syncthing.md

 * install KeePassium on all IOS mobile devices

-* share kdbc file and check it's secrets using installed apps
+* share kdbx file and check it's secrets using installed apps